KelseyNewman147/PiCourse/courseNotes.md

 ## Now that we have the repo locally, open the project in IntelliJ.
-Open new project with all default settings, adding only "Auto Import".
+Open new project with all default settings, adding only "Auto-Import".

 Create a Java Class named "PiCourseController".